-- Funding for COVID-19 (risk 71): The total quantum for funding for addressing COVID-19 across Wales remains fluid and uncertain - Risk Rated 20 - Capital Resource/Plan (risk 72): COVID-19 impact on Capital Resource Limit and Capital Plan for 2020-21- Risk Rated 20 - Residual Cost Base (risk 73): There is a potential for a residual cost base increase post COVID-19 as a result of changes to service delivery models and ways of working - Risk Rated 20
+- Funding for COVID-19 (risk 71): The total quantum for funding for addressing COVID-19 across Wales remains fluid and uncertain - Risk Rated 15 - Capital Resource/Plan (risk 72): COVID-19 impact on Capital Resource Limit and Capital Plan for 2020-21- Risk Rated 20 - Residual Cost Base (risk 73): There is a potential for a residual cost base increase post COVID-19 as a result of changes to service delivery models and ways of working Risk Rated 20

 The last Performance and Finance Committee meeting was advised that in light of the allocation of £48.2m revenue to the Health Board specifically assigned for COIVD costs and the impact of COVID on savings delivery, that risk 71 has been reduced to a score of 15 with the consequence remaining at 5 and the likelihood reducing to 3 to reflect the confirmation of the funding.
-More certainty has been gained around the other stream of funding required to deliver the forecast, but the risk will remain at this level at this stage whilst vaccination plans are worked through and the impact of the second COVID wave is understood.
+It is now proposed that this risk be closed as the funding has been agreed and confirmed in Welsh Governments response to our month 7 monitoring return.